bjmt/quaqc/doc/quaqc.1.md

 **-r** *STR*, **\--rg-names**=*STR*
 :   Comma-separated read group identifiers.
 This will cause quaqc to discard
     reads which do not have matching read group tags.
 Cannot be used simultaneously with `--rg-list`.
+If a BAM header does not contain any of the target read groups, the run will end with an error.

 **-R** *STR*, **\--rg-list**=*STR*
 :   Filename of a file containing read group identifiers, one per line.
 This
     will cause quaqc to discard reads which do not have a matching read group tag.
 Cannot be used simultaneously with `--rg-names`.
+If a BAM header does not contain any of the target read groups, the run will end with an error.

 **-2**, **\--use-secondary**
 :   Do not filter out alignments marked with the secondary alignment flag